lupyuen/lupyuen.github.io/src/roblox.md

 We're at the spot after the "pcall" block.

-We __check for errors__ that could have occurred inside the "pcall" block.
+We __check for errors__ that could have occurred inside the "pcall" block...

-(HTTP request errors or decoding errors)

 ```lua
   -- Show the error